LordSk/blog/content/post/learning_neuroevolution_part_2.md

 ### Burds

 It is time to put all this theory into practice.
-I created a little simulation where 2D birds teach themselves to fly.
+I created a little simulation where 2D birds teach themselves how to fly.
 Here is a sneak peek, I will talk more about it in the next post, see you then!

 {{< gfycat reasonableofficialaardwolf >}}